Mastering Numbers: How to Count in Irish Language

 Phonetic Breakdown

-• Slán = “slawn” (rhymes with lawn)
+• Slán = “slawn” (rhymes closely with lawn)

 Practice Methods

-1. Start by practicing each word separately
+1. Say each word separately three times.

 Helpful Learning Resources